NadaSmith/ePrescription/README.md

 <!-- OVERVIEW -->

 ## About
-My ePrescription App is a modern and comprehensive web application designed to streamline the prescription management process for helathcare professionals.
-The platform empowers doctors and meidcal practitioners to efficiently create, manage, and track patient prescritpions, enhancing patient care and medical recordkeeping.
+My ePrescription App is a modern and comprehensive web application designed to streamline the prescription management process for healthcare professionals.
+The platform empowers doctors and medical practitioners to efficiently create, manage, and track patient prescritpions, enhancing patient care and medical recordkeeping.

 ## Features